Dowrich Keeps Windies On Top Despite Stokes Four Wickets - UrduPoint

 Stand-in captain Ben Stokes led England's attack with 4-49 to follow his top score of 43 in the hosts' 204.

-But that left West Indies 114 runs ahead on first innings in a match that marks international cricket's return from lockdown.
+But that left West Indies 114 runs ahead on first innings in a match that marks international cricket's return from lockdown due to the coronavirus pandemic.

 And they were still 99 runs in front after openers Rory Burns and Dom Sibley survived a tricky 10 overs to take England to 15-0 in their second innings at stumps.